Martchus/syncthingtray/README.md

 ### Syncthing actions for Dolphin
 ![Rescan/pause/status](/fileitemactionplugin/resources/screenshots/dolphin.png?raw=true)

+## Configuring Plasmoid and Dolphin integration
+The Dolphin integration can be enabled/disabled in Dolphin's context menu settings.

+The Plasmoid can be added to a panel or the desktop like any other Plasmoid.
+It can also be shown as part of the system tray Plasmoid.
+That can be configured in the settings of the system tray Plasmoid.
+This way it is also possible to show the icon only in certain states by choosing to show it only when important and selecting the states in the Plasmoid's settings.
+Note that configuring the size has no effect when the Plasmoid is displayed as part of the system tray Plasmoid.

 ## Configuring systemd integration
 The next section explains what it is good for and how to use it.
 If it doesn't work on your system please read the subsequent sections as well before filing an issue.